 How do dogs adjust to new homes?

 In the initial stages, you should walk them on a leash to make them feel safe with you by their side.
-The sooner they get used to the new smells and new ambiance, the quicker they feel at home.
+The sooner they get used to the new smells and ambiance, the quicker they feel at home.

 A dog usually needs room and space to work their bodies, and this is why they may take more time to adjust, especially when you are moving to a smaller home from a larger one.
-However, just like the cats, they would like to get back to their usual routine as soon as possible.
+However, just like the cats, they would like to return to their usual routine as soon as possible.

 Veterinary advice on moving home with your pets

-If you have moved a long distance with your pet, now could be the right time to ask your neighbors for suggestions regarding a vet who can treat your pets and make sure that they are doing well from both mental and physical points of view.
+If you have moved a long distance with your pet, now could be the right time to ask your neighbors for suggestions regarding a vet who can treat your pets and ensure they are doing well from both mental and physical points of view.
 Once you nail down a name, visit and acquaint your pet and yourself with them.
 This way, you would have somebody to fall back upon if an emergency arises.